Historians favour evidence. Political scientists/international relations scholars favour theory. True or false? Is there a great divide?

 I sometimes wonder if it would be a surprise to Americans that American history books can usually only be read by non-American authors in this part of the world.
 In turn, any time I read a history by an American author (be it about America or something else), the line of reasoning in the book (even the choice of language) always seems unfamiliar and, thereby, fascinating.
 The same can apply to works by European authors.
 “You see” British authors control the historical reading market here (both popular and academic) so “we” (most of us) think like them.
 Many cannot even conceive of seeing things differently and to suggest doing so is seen as either incomprehensible or shockingly inappropriate.
 “Ye cannae reject the canon”.

-“Transnational”, being an American lexicon, may imply an American-biased focused.
+“Transnational”, being an American lexicon, may imply an American-biased focus.
 But what if the transnational is directed in every direction from every country?
 Place the pin in any part of the globe and go 360.
 Can history be more effectively internationalised?
 Simply put, that tends to be my intuition or, at least, suspicion, in the sense that if history were thus reconsidered its heart could become more evident.
 Idealistic or naïve, perhaps.
 But, “at least”, it is not a theoretical notion.
 It is an old fashioned, historical, literary and evidenced based one.

 “And so on, and so on”.